-In the summertime the days are longer, meaning it feels like you have more time for you and your partner to figure out stuff to do together — beyond sitting side-by-side staring at your phones, or Netflix and chilling falling asleep before anything gets interesting on screen or off.
+In the summertime the days are longer, meaning it feels like you have more time for you and your partner to figure out stuff to do together—beyond sitting side-by-side staring at your phones, or Netflix and chilling but falling asleep before anything gets interesting, on-screen or off.

 For inspiration, we here at BRIDES have made you a list of summer date ideas.
-You'll see all the usual suspects — picnic in the park, beach bumming, late-night stargazing (c'mon, we're hopeless romantics, didn't ya know?), but we've also added a bonus suggestion for making these tried and true — and admittedly somewhat cheesy — outings a little more special and specific to your individual brand of coupledom.
+You'll see all the usual suspects—picnic in the park, beach bumming, late-night stargazing (come on, we're hopeless romantics, didn't you know?), but we've also added a bonus suggestion for making these tried and true—and admittedly somewhat cheesy—outings a little more special and specific to your individual brand of coupledom.
 Scroll through the 17 summer date ideas that you need in your life—as soon as possible.

 Bonus: Bring surprise snacks!
 Each of you should covertly pack alcohol, candy, or another treat that's particularly beloved by your other half.
 Unveil your packed picnic come showtime for sustenance with a side of sentiment.